Farmers' Day

-Farmers' Day is an annual observance in various countries to celebrate the national contributions of farmers and agriculturers.
-In India it is observed on December 23.
+Farmers' Day is an annual observance in various countries to celebrate the national contributions of farmers and agricultures.
+It is observed on different dates around the world.

 List by country

 Afghanistan

 In Afghanistan, it is observed on March 22 every year as part of the Afghan New Year (Nowruz).

+Bolivia

+In Bolivia, Agrarian Revolution Day is celebrated on August 2 to commemorate several events in Bolivian history: